kontist/mock-solaris/README.md

 To add further persons, please have a look at the `savePerson` method.

 ### Scope
-This mock service currently supports (at different extends)
+This mock service currently supports (at different extents)
 * Accounts
 * Statements
 * Transfers (incl.
 Batch Transfers, Timed Orders and Standing Orders)